Single-Gender Education Model

 Gurian Model Schools utilize methodologies designed specifically for the minds of girls or boys, depending on the school.
 Army and Navy Academy utilizes interactive, hands-on, mechanical, team-oriented, and engaging instructional techniques tailored to how boys learn, engage, connect, and become motivated to reach their full potential.

-Stand up desks, fidget toys, hands-on exercise, technology, movement, music, team-building, and much more are incorporated into the classroom setting.
-Outside the classroom, special electives, clubs, and sports are specifically geared to empower boys to be bold, thinking, moving, and pushing themselves.
+Stand up desks, hands on activities, interactive technology, movement, music, team-building and much more are incorporated into the classroom setting.
+Outside of the classroom setting, electives, clubs and sports are specifically tailored as possible to empower boys to be bold, thinking critically, moving and pushing themselves both mentally and physically.

 These strategies, along with our military structure and JROTC curriculum, help boys develop value systems and leadership skills.
 To remain current and to share innovative applications inside and outside the classroom, Faculty, Staff, TACs, Coaches, and Administrators read, research, conduct workshops and training sessions, attend Gurian Summer Institutes, and share innovative ideas and best practices on a regular basis.